danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 We take the example of emojis — ideograms, typically smileys — as typographic shorthands for expressing emotional states such as happiness, using facial expressions and common objects.
 These have become pervasive in communications, and no longer simply typographic but actual pictures which can be funny but also come with underlying issues related to a politics of representation and stereotyping.
 More on this soon, but for now it is enough to say that emojis make a good example as they consist of geometric shapes, using lines, points, panes and color.
 This chapter is about having fun with this (even if some of the underlying issues are not fun), exploring the affective dimension of emojis, and the varying representations that we encounter in everyday communications.

 The relationship between emojis and a politics of representation, has been explored by many commentators.
-The essay "Modifying the Universal", written by Rosel Roscam Abbing, Peggy Pierrot and Femke Snelting makes a good example,[^Emojis] as it investigates the *universal* standardisation of emojis, emerging from the Unicode project, a non-profit organization based in America, that has set the computing industry standard for the consistent encoding, representation, and handling of text for software internationalization in all major operating systems and writing applications since 1987.
+The essay "Modifying the Universal", written by Roel Roscam Abbing, Peggy Pierrot and Femke Snelting makes a good example,[^Emojis] as it investigates the *universal* standardisation of emojis, emerging from the Unicode project, a non-profit organization based in America, that has set the computing industry standard for the consistent encoding, representation, and handling of text for software internationalization in all major operating systems and writing applications since 1987.
 Interestingly, on a technical level, Unicode provides a unique code point — a number — to represent a character in an abstract way and leaves the visual rendering (size, font, shape, geometry) to other software, such as a web browser or word processor.
 It is this question of representation that interests us.

 Much like the utopian project of developing a universal language to be spoken and understood by all or most of the world's population — such as Esperanto — Unicode is clearly important for communicative operations across international/multilingual systems.
 By the time of the release of the most recent version, Unicode 12.1, in May 2019, there were 137,994 characters covering 150 modern and historic scripts, as well as multiple symbol sets and emojis.[^Unicode] Yet as the standard expanded from the underlying characters and glyphs to symbol sets and emojis, the universalism has become increasingly problematic.
 Criticism has unsurprisingly centred on a politics of representation, such as blatent gender stereotyping and racial discrimination: female emojis were under-represented in certain professional roles,[^Telegraph] as well as there were limitations of skin tones applied on emojis and 'universal modifiers', that were not displayed 'universally' across all devices and operating systems.

-Our point is that using emojis may be fun and expressive but they also simplify and universalise differences, and thereby perpetuate normative ideologies within already "violent power structures",[^ideology] such that only selected people, those with specific skin tones for instance, can be represented while others are marginalized or erased altogether.
-So the question is who gets to be represented, and who has the power to control and standardize the representations?
+Our point is that using emojis may be fun and expressive but they also tend to oversimplify and universalise differences, and thereby perpetuate normative ideologies within already "violent power structures",[^ideology] such that only selected people, those with specific skin tones for instance, are represented while others are not.
+There is a distinct inequality: who gets to be represented, how, and who sets the standards for these representations?
 That these operations are characterised as fun is part of the problem.
-These are the issues we want to explore in this chapter by introducing variable geometry and learning to be able to produce alternatives, more politically-correct ones perhaps.
+These are some of the issues we want to explore in this chapter by introducing variable geometry and learning to be able to produce alternatives, more politically-correct ones perhaps.
 We start with the work *Multi* by David Reinfurt which will be used to demonstrate the basis of geometry and the variations of facial expression and composition that can be generated from simple typographic elements.

 ## 2.1.1 Start()
 <img src="http://o-r-g.com/media/00004.gif" height="400"><br>
 *Figure 2.1: Multi by David Reinfurt*

 The designer David Reinfurt created the work *[Multi](http://www.o-r-g.com/apps/multi)*,[^Multi] inspired by another designer Enzo Mari who spent a whole year in 1957 exploring the essential form of an object (an apple, the universal apple we might add).
-Reinfurt explains that "He was not looking to draw AN apple, but rather THE apple — a perfect symbol designed for the serial logic of industrial reproduction." *Multi* develops this idea for the informational reproduction as a mobile app with 1,728 possible arrangements, or facial compositions, built from minimal punctuation glyphs.
-But instead of using preset typographic characters, which admittedly is the conceptual charm of *Multi*, for our purpose we will draw these with foundational elements of geometry.
+Reinfurt explains that "He was not looking to draw AN apple, but rather THE apple — a perfect symbol designed for the serial logic of industrial reproduction." *Multi* develops a variation of this idea for informational reproduction in the form of a mobile app with 1,728 possible arrangements, or facial compositions, built from minimal punctuation glyphs.
+But instead of using preset typographic characters, which admittedly is the conceptual charm of *Multi*, for our purpose we will draw these from scratch with foundational elements of geometry.

 ## 2.1.2 Source Code
 <!-- <img src="ch2_2.png" width="250"> -->